Primary peritoneal cancer

 - peritoneal mesothelioma, a different type of cancer that starts in the peritoneum

 - pseudomyxoma peritonei (PMP), a rare cancer that often affects the peritoneum.

 Primary peritoneal cancer is rare.
-It can affect men as well as women, although this is very rare.
+It can affect women, trans men and people assigned female at birth.
+It can also affect men, trans women and people assigned male at birth but this is very rare.
 It is diagnosed and treated in the same way as ovarian cancer.

 Related Stories & Media

 The most common cancer to start in the peritoneum is called epithelial cancer.

 - clear cell.